gajus/eslint-plugin-jsdoc/README.md

 */
 // "jsdoc/no-restricted-syntax": ["error"|"warn", {"contexts":[{"comment":"JsdocBlock[descriptionStartLine=0][hasPreterminalDescription=0]","context":"any","message":"Requiring descriptive text on 0th line and no preterminal description"}]}]
 // Message: Requiring descriptive text on 0th line and no preterminal description

+/** Some text
+* @param sth Param text followed by no newline */
+// "jsdoc/no-restricted-syntax": ["error"|"warn", {"contexts":[{"comment":"JsdocBlock[descriptionStartLine=0][hasPreterminalTagDescription=1]","context":"any","message":"Requiring descriptive text on 0th line but no preterminal description"}]}]
+// Message: Requiring descriptive text on 0th line but no preterminal description
 ````

 The following patterns are not considered problems: